Civil Rights Act

 Age Discrimination: Still Alive And Well

 Many people over 40 will still point to instances where they felt they were passed over for hiring or promotion based solely on their age.
 While this type of discrimination was strictly prohibited by the civil rights act, the fact is that it is difficult to prove.
 Many employers prefer a “younger” workforce and many of them do not understand the portion of the law that applies to age discrimination.
 The civil rights act was clear; an employer is not allowed to make a hiring decision, a decision about promotions or a decision about firing based solely on the age of the employee.
-The law is very specific and applies only to employees who are age 40 or over.
+The federal Age Discrimination in Employment Act is very specific and applies only to employees who are age 40 or over, as does the Illinois Human Rights Act.
+Other states’ laws may protect younger workers from age discrimination, too

 Other Forms Of Discrimination